-Have fun training.
+Have fun hunting, and training!

 * * *

-Grady Istre’s column appears in WON every other week and he can be reached at reibar.com
+Grady Istre’s column appears every other week in WON, and he can be reached at reibar.com